How Does Pool Chlorine Work?

 The other product has a similar name, but don’t let that fool you.
 Hydrochloric acid (HCl), or muriatic acid, lowers the pH of the water so it doesn’t become too basic.

-Here at River Pools, we acknowledge the benefits of salt chlorine generators with one huge caveat: You must check and adjust your water at least weekly.
+Here at River Pools, we acknowledge the benefits of salt chlorine generators with one huge caveat: You must check and adjust your water at least once a week.

 If you neglect to do this (and honestly, most do), you could destroy your pool finish and equipment.
 The biggest downside to salt systems is that they are too easy.
 Most people are completely unaware that both their pH and chlorine are way out of whack.

-You can enjoy the full benefits of salt water if you have a fiberglass pool.
+You can enjoy the full benefits of salt water if you have a fiberglass pool (Read more about this here).